-With this plugin there is no confirmation message, the screen fades for a few seconds and then returns to normal after the cache has been cleared.
+With this plugin, there is no confirmation message.
+The screen fades for a few seconds and returns to normal.

 Once your plugin has cleared all cache, go to your site and refresh the page.
 All your updates and changes should show up now.

 When you find changes in WordPress are not showing up on your website, it is most probably due to your browser or plugin cache.
-Clearing caches in your website browser should clear the issue, if it doesn’t, clear your cache plugin.
+Clearing caches in your website browser should clear the issue.
+If it doesn’t, purge the cache on your plugin.

 For me, clearing my browser cache works each time.
-I click on the padlock in the address bar and clear the cookies and refresh the page.
-This forces the browser to retrieve fresh copies of my website.
+I click on the padlock in the address bar, delete cookies, and refresh the page.
+Doing this forces the browser to retrieve fresh copies of my website.

-If you would like me to add another cache plugin to my post, let me know in the comments.
+If you would like me to add another caching plugin to my post, let me know in the comments.

-Before you start clearing your browser cache, would you mind sparing one minute to leave me a comment?
+Before clearing your browser cache, would you mind sparing one minute to leave me a comment?
 Did my post help you?
 Would you like me to include other cache plugins?
-I look forward to reading your comments.
+I enjoy reading your comments.